 Taking a look at the HBR study above, they include five categories under creativity:

 Originality.
-Comprising of elements that are rare or surprising, or move away from the obvious and commonplace.
+Comprising rare or surprising elements or moving away from the obvious and commonplace.

 Flexibility.
 Smoothly linking the product or service to a range of different uses or ideas.